 We pay our financial professionals a salary and discretionary bonus based on individual performance.
-They do not sell products or receive commissions nor are they compensated based on the amount of assets managed, the time or complexity to meet client needs, or the amount of revenue the firm earns as a result of their services.
-Please also see Item 10 of our Brochure for additional details.
+They do not sell products or receive commissions nor are they compensated based on the amount of assets managed, or the time or complexity to meet client needs.

-Do you or your financial professionals have legal or disciplinary history?
+Do your financial professionals have legal or disciplinary history?